lucascompython/terracraft/README.md

 # Terracraft

-## Minecraft <-> Terraria bridge
+## Minecraft <-> Terraria chat bridge

-The "brain" of the project is the Rust shared library.
-It is loaded by the JVM and .NET.
+The "brain" of the project is a Rust shared library.
+It is loaded by the JVM and Dotnet.

 ## JVM Interop